Skip to content

 Clients

-NOTE: JS RLC does not support customization.
-It will ignore client.tsp, and the following scenarios will not affect the JS RLC user experience.
-In this context, “TypeScript part” refers to the JS Modular Emitter.
+NOTE: The JS RLC doesn’t support client hierarchy customization and will ignore client.tsp.
+Therefore, the following scenarios won’t affect the JS RLC user experience.
+In this context, the TypeScript part refers to the JS Modular Emitter.

-By default, the namespace with the @service decorator is generated as a root client.
+By default, the first namespace with the @service decorator is generated as a root client.
 The client name is the namespace name with Client appended as a suffix.

+Sub-namespaces and interfaces under each root client are generated as operation groups with a hierarchical structure.
 The sequence of operation groups is determined by the order of namespace declarations, followed by interface declarations.

 The root client’s SDK namespace corresponds to the namespace decorated with @service.
 If an operation group originates from a sub-namespace, its SDK namespace corresponds to that sub-namespace.
 If it originates from an interface, its SDK namespace corresponds to the namespace containing the interface.